 “We receive a lot of inquiries about the best ways to dispose of various kinds of medication,” noted Freeholder Chairman Alexander Mirabella.
 “Although we have guidelines the public can refer to on medication disposal, the National Take Back Initiative coordinates safe and reliable drop-off points that are properly staffed to ensure no medication ends up in the wrong hands.”

 Take Back events are a tool for reducing the abuse of prescription and non-prescription medications.
 The goal of the program is to allow citizens to turn unused, unwanted or expired medications in to law enforcement officials who will dispose of the substances in a safe and non-hazardous manner.

 During October 2011, Operation Take Back New Jersey collected 9831 pounds of medication state-wide.

-Union County Police Department will be staffed for collection in addition to various municipal police departments throughout the County.
-For a full listing of participating locations visit http://ucnj.org/medication-disposal.
+Union County Police Department at 300 North Ave East in Westfield will be staffed for collection in addition to various police departments throughout Union County.
+For a full listing of participating locations visithttps://ucnj.org/community/recycling/medication-disposal.

-For additional information on the National Take Back Initiative contact Union County Police Department at 908-654-9800.
+For additional information on the National Take Back Initiative contact the Union County Bureau of Recycling and Planning at 908-654-9890.

 For more information on any Union County press release, please contact Sebastian D’Elia, Communications Director for the County of Union, or a designee listed at the top of this press release.
 Please join the County of Union online at www.ucnj.org, on Facebook at www.ucnj.org/facebook, and on Twitter athttp://twitter.com/countyofunionnj.